Daybreak (Adult Day Health Care)

 - Nursing for health monitoring, medication management and care coordination with primary care physician.

 - Activity Programs with planned social and recreational activities along with daily activities for mental and physical stimulation.
-September Activity Calendar
+September activities

-- Case Management providing psycho-social assessments, needs assessments and community referrals through a senior social worker and certified case manager.
+- Case Management providing psycho-social assessments, needs assessments and community referrals through a case worker.

-Entrance into the program is dependent upon available space, completion of medical forms (History and Physical form or for Medicaid clients: Universal Needs Assessment Tool and Physician Evaluation for Adult Day Health Care Services), 2 step TB testing, intake interview and program agreement packet.
+Entrance into the program is dependent upon available space, completion of medical forms (History and Physical form and for Medicaid clients: click here for a brochure with more information and to submit a referral form), 2 step TB testing or Quantiferon Gold lab test, intake interview and program agreement packet.
 Waitlists can occur due to space limitations and funding sources.

-If you are interested in Adult Day Services please feel free to tour our program during business hours; no appointment is necessary.
-Should you want to enroll your loved one in the Daybreak program, contact social worker Trisha Beaupre at 775.328.2765 to schedule an intake or contact the Daybreak program directly at 328.2591.
+If you are interested in Daybreak Adult Day Health Care services please feel free to tour our program during business hours; no appointment is necessary.
+Should you want to enroll your loved one in the Daybreak program, contact us at 775.328.2591, or e-mail us at firstname.lastname@example.org to schedule an intake interview.

-The program is open Monday through Friday 7:30 am-5:30 pm; closed weekends and Washoe County holidays
+The program is open Monday through Friday 8:00 am-5:00 pm; closed weekends and Washoe County holidays